Library 103 First Session

 What are the author's credentials? (degrees and experience)

-Who in America, or Biography Index, or the book jacket, or an .edu website, or a Google search?
+or Biography Index, or the book jacket, or an .edu website, or a Google search?

 Has the author been quoted or referred to by an instructor?